How to customize the WordPress Password Reset Page - Sunny HQ

 The user interface for the password reset page is primarily controlled by:

-dynamically generates the password reset, lost password, and login forms based on query parameters (e.g.,?action=lostpassword
+• The core file wp-login.php dynamically generates the password reset, lost password, and login forms based on query parameters (e.g., ?action=lostpassword or ?action=rp).

-Hooks- These are responsible for rendering the default header and footer of the WordPress login pages.
+• These render the default header and footer of the WordPress login pages.

 With that said, we can easily customize the look of the password reset page using:

-- Custom CSS (Basic styling using Additional CSS or custom theme styles)
+• Custom CSS (basic styling using Additional CSS or theme styles)

-- Custom Code via functions.php or a custom plugin (Modifying templates or hooks)
+• Custom code via functions.php or a plugin (modifying templates or hooks)

 In this post we’ll be using plugins to customize the password reset page.
 We’ll also look at injecting custom CSS using functions.php.